Doubly robust estimation of optimal treatment regimes for survival data using an instrumental variable: Numerical studies

-The results are presented in Table \ref{tab1}.
-Only the smoothed versions, the SIWKME-IV and SDRKME-IV, are exhibited for their better performance.
-The comparisons between smoothed versions and non-smoothed versions are placed in the supporting information (D.1).
-As shown in Table \ref{tab1}, our proposed method exhibits more accurate estimates of parameters, higher values of the \(t\)-year survival probability, and lower MRs compared to the SIWKME and SAIWKME.
-Despite the posited model for \(\Lambda_{T}\{s | Z, \boldsymbol{L}, A\}\) being misspecified, the SDRKME-IV remains consistent as expected and demonstrates superior performance.
-The excellent performance suggests that even a wrong-posited model for the SDRKME-IV can still result in improved performance.
-The standard deviation of the SDRKME-IV is smaller than the SIWKME-IV, indicating another advantage of the SDRKME-IV.
-As the unmeasured confounding variable becomes more potent, the SIWKME and SAIWKME decline rapidly while our proposed method remains stable.
-Our proposed method exhibits a lower standard deviation on the values \(S^*(t; \hat{\boldsymbol{\eta}}^{opt})\) and the MRs compared to the SIWKME and SAIWKME.
-The strength of the instrumental variable (IV) affects the standard deviation of the estimates.
-As the supporting information (D.2) demonstrates, a more dominant IV can reduce the standard deviation.
-On the aspect of censoring rates, lower rates always provide a better performance, while the impact of the censoring rates on the performance is limited.
+(4) The smoothed augmented inverse propensity score weighted Kaplan-Meier estimator without adjustment for unmeasured confounders (denoted as SAIWKME) \cite[]{jiangEstimationOptimalTreatment2017}, which is the doubly robust version of the SIWKME.
+As shown in Table \ref{tab1}, our method demonstrates more accurate parameter estimates, higher \(t\)-year survival probability, and lower MRs compared to the SIWKME and the SAIWKME.
+Although the posited model for \(S_{T}\{s | Z, \boldsymbol{L}, A\}\) is misspecified (since we model it without the unmeasured confounder \(U\)), the SDRKME-IV remains consistent as expected and shows superior performance.
+The excellent performance suggests that even a misspecified model for \(S_{T}\{s | Z, \boldsymbol{L}, A\}\) can still result in improved performance for the SDRKME-IV.
+The standard deviation of the SDRKME-IV is smaller than that of the SIWKME-IV, which is another advantage of the SDRKME-IV.
+As illustrated in the supporting information (F.4), a more dominant IV can further reduce the standard deviation.
+In settings (b) and (d), where the unmeasured confounding is stronger than that in settings (a) and (c), the SIWKME and SAIWKME deteriorate while our method remains stable.
+On the aspect of censoring rates, lower censoring rates always provide better performance, while the impact of the censoring rates on performance is limited.